BBCnewslondon/Numerical_cw2/README.md

 ## Project Structure

+- `cw.py`: Main script to run the solver and generate plots.
 - `src/`: Source code for the physics engine, surface definitions, and solver.
   - `physics.py`: Equations of motion and force calculations.
   - `surfaces.py`: Definitions of the surface functions $z(x,y)$ for Scenarios A, B, and C.